Ferrite-FEM/FerriteViz.jl/docs/src/atopics.md

 For this purpose the function [`FerriteVis.update!`](@ref) is provided.
 It takes a `plotter:MakiePlotter` and a new solutiuon vector `u_new` and updates `plotter.u`, thereby all open plots called with `plotter` are updated.

+A summary of the needed steps for live plotting:
+1. Create a plotter before your time stepping begins
+2. Call a plot or the `ferriteviewer` and save the return in a variable, e.g. `fig`
+3. `display(fig)` in order to force the plot/viewer to pop up, even if its called inside a function body
+4. `FerriteVis.update!(plotter,u_new)` where `u_new` corresponds to your new solution of the time step

 As an illustrative example, let's consider the [plasticity example of Ferrite.jl](https://ferrite-fem.github.io/Ferrite.jl/dev/examples/plasticity/).
 In order to have live plotting we only need a few changes in the `solve` function.